beyarkay/masters-thesis/src/01_introduction.md

 Note: What you bring to the table is _fidelity_.
 There has been oodles of work trying to classify big obvious gestures, but nothing that comes close to replacing the keyboard.
-Nobody wants to wave their hands around just to type the letter "a", but Ergo lets you do a simple motion and it's done.
+Nobody wants to wave their hands around just to type the letter "a", but Ergo lets you do a simple motion and it is done.

 Contributions: